capGoblin/CNN-Captcha-Solver/README.md

 # CNN Captcha Solver

-This repository contains a Convolutional Neural Network (CNN) model for solving Captcha images.
+This repository contains a Convolutional Neural Network (CNN) based captcha solver using OpenCV (cv2) library.
+The solver is trained to recognize and classify characters in captcha images.
 The model is trained using a dataset obtained from Kaggle.

 ## Dataset